 The process flow diagram (PFD) is used in chemical and process engineering.
 This kind of diagram shows the flow of chemical materials and the equipment involved in the process.
-In other words, a process flow diagram shows the relationships between the major components in the system.
-Generally, a PFD shows only the major equipment and doesn't show details.
-A PFD does not show minor components, piping systems, piping ratings, and designations.
-PFDs are applied in visitor information and new employee training.
+In other words, a process flow diagram will tell us the relationships between the major components in the system.
+Generally, a PFD only contains the major equipment with no more details.
+And it also won't depict minor components, piping systems, piping ratings, and designations.

 A PFD should include:

 - Major equipment symbols, names and identification numbers